|

 Gold

-Rivers have the capacity to accumulate gold from normally sparse,
+Rivers accumulate gold from

 Recreation